rhiaro/thesis/chapter2.md

 Digital footprints to detect liars, psychosis, leadership... @no way to hide the fact that one is a dog" (168)

 "even the roles we play are up for grabs in virtual reality.
 Avatars can reveal sides of people they themselves never knew existed."
 (260)

+## App Generation

+### Gardner & Davis 2013

+=> Davis thesis blogs identity youth Bermuda

+Three Is - identity, intimacy, imagination - have been reconfigured by apps

+Teens crafted online persona ~ true sense of self (feed into each other)

+Facebook relationship status option s- "give rise to new forms of imaginative expression... application shapes and restricts these expressions in distinct and distinctive ways" 6

+=> "An 'app' or 'application' is... tightly controlled by the individual or organisation that designed teh app."
+6

+Weird idea that if there isn't an app for something it doesn't matter 8

+App-enabling vs app-dependant 10

+5 year study 150 young people in New England and fewer in Bermuda.
+7 focus groups with 6-10 adults who have worked with young people for >20 years.
+40 interviews with high school teachers.
+Compared student art (writing and graphics) gathered over 20 years - how changed.

+Need to consider how earlier technologies like telephone defined youth 13

+Proposes that generations may be defined by dominant technologies (=> too fast!)

+Componants of technlogy: tools and machines, information, media, human psychology.

+McLuhan alert 22 Each medium, extension of human sensory organs, alters relation of individual to the surrounding world.

+Devices more personal - control over what is sent and received - compared to radio and TV (=> compare to who controls apps though?)

+'The paradox of action and restriction' 24

+"Can constitute a challenge - asking us what we can accomplish despite these restrictions" 25

+"wrt identity formation: Apps can short-circuit identity formation, pushing you into being someone else's avatar - or, ... they can allow you to approach identity formation more deliberately, holistically, thoughtfully."
+32

+"prepackaged identity", "endless role diffusion"

+Pro tech - danah, Cathy Davidson, Henry Jenkins, Shirky, David Weinberger.

+Anti tech - Nicholas Carr, Mark Bauerlein, Cass Sunstein, Sherry T, Janen Lamien(?)

+"we believe more and more young people are app-dependant than app-enabled" 45

+Young people expressing consistency between online and offline selves 63

+But online is often a 'polished' version.
+Not one-to-one.
+Youth interviwed said online identity is 'less complete' than offline 64

+Sometimes due to constraints of platform.
+More common - privacy.

+"Do apps open up or constrain identity expresson?"
+66

+"The standard elements of a profile on facebook... are used to package the self for public consumption" 71 "Presentation and performance are also central on YouTube"

+Narcissism - constant need for support/validation/self-assurance, enabled by web.
+But young people less secure and more risk-averse, hopeless.

+Identities with religious communities lessened; young people identify with multiple groups "sympathies are distributed" More accepting of diversity.
+87

+Access to wider range of online communities means niche identities don't have to be set aside to fit in 90 - enabling

+"apps to augment or replace offline relationships?"
+110

+Responsibility on parents and app developers to steer towards enabling over dependant.